 6. Choose diamond size

+“Carat” refers to a diamond’s size.
+Bear in mind that large diamonds are much rarer than small diamonds, so they’re much more expensive per-carat than small diamonds.
 If you’re struggling to stretch your budget to one large diamond, look for a ring made with a cluster of smaller diamonds.
-It will look big, sparkly and beautiful, yet be affordable.
+It will be more affordable, but still look big, sparkly and beautiful.

 7. Alternatively, pick a gemstone

+Gems are a beautiful choice that stand out from the crowd.
+They’re also more affordable than diamonds, so you can get more for your money.
+However, bear in mind that not all gems are as durable as diamonds so some are not suited to daily wear.
 Gem hardness is measured on a scale from 1-10.
-Diamonds are the hardest, rated at 10.
+Diamonds are the hardest, rated 10.
 Sapphires and rubies are 9.
-Then topaz at 8, emerald and aquamarine at 7.5-8, tanzanite 6.5-7.
-Find out more about each gem in our comprehensive Gem Guides.
+Then topaz at 8, emerald and aquamarine at 7.5-8 and tanzanite at 6.5-7.
+Generally speaking, it’s not advisable to go lower than this.
+Find out more in our comprehensive Gem Guides.

-8. Choose the metal
+8. Choose the precious metal

-Yellow Gold: A traditional woman will prefer the classic look of yellow gold.
+2. Yellow Gold: A traditional woman will prefer the classic look of yellow gold.
 Yellow gold may be sold as 18K gold or 9K gold.
 This is a measure of how much gold is used in the ring.
 Gold on its own is far too soft, so it has to be mixed with other, harder metals to keep its form.
 18K gold has more gold content than 9K gold, but is also more expensive.

-9. Buy the engagement ring she wants
+9. Finally, you’re ready to buy the engagement ring she wants